 By including the testimonials of the real users, the company added credibility to its claims and demonstrated the viewers what the products were like in action.

 Here’s the full video for you.

-- Demonstrate how the products solve common challenges the target users encounter on a regular basis
+Demonstrate how the products solve common challenges the target users encounter regularly.

 Check out this awesome video below.

 Use humor where appropriate

 Demonstrate that your business values the opinion of the users

 Make people relate to your business more accessible by introducing people who work with you